Modern architecture: Asia and Australia

 The Danish architect Jørn Utzon (1918–2008) worked briefly with Alvar Aalto, studied the work of Le Corbusier, and traveled to the United States to meet Frank Lloyd Wright.
 In 1957 he designed one of the most recognizable modernist buildings in the world; the Sydney Opera House.
 He is known for the sculptural qualities of his buildings, and their relationship with the landscape.
 The five concrete shells of the structure resemble seashells by the beach.
 Begun in 1957, the project encountered considerable technical difficulties making the shells and getting the acoustics right.
 Utzon resigned in 1966, and the opera house was not finished until 1973, ten years after its scheduled completion.

-In Iran, Dariush Borbor introduced a unique combination of modern architcture in unison with the local vernacular, manifested in the Arjomand House (1960) in Kerman and the Nahavandi House (1965) in Tehran.
+In Iran, Dariush Borbor introduced a unique combination of modern architecture in unison with the local vernacular, manifested in the Arjomand House (1960) in Kerman and the Nahavandi House (1965) in Tehran.

 In India, modernist architecture was promoted by the postcolonial state under Prime Minister Jawaharlal Nehru, most notably by inviting Le Corbusier to design the city of Chandigarh.
 Although Nehru advocated for young Indians to be part of Le Corbuiser's design team in order to refine their skills whilst building their city, the team included only one female Indian architect, Eulie Chowdhury.

 Post independence architecture in Pakistan is a blend of Islamic and modern styles of architecture with influences from Mughal, indo-Islamic and international architectural designs.
 The 1960s and 1970s was a period of architectural Significance.
 Jinnah's Mausoleum, Minar e Pakistan, Bab e Khyber, Islamic summit minar and the Faisal mosque date from this time.